Dead-TR/questionnaires/README.md

 ## Usage
 Follow the steps below to use the profiles manager app:
 1. In the Firebase console, create a user who will be the administrator of the profiles manager.
 2. Set the necessary security rules for Firestore Database and Storage.
-Use the following rules as an example:
+Use the following rules:
+- Database:
 ```php
 rules_version = '2';
 service cloud.firestore {